Vishnupriya280104/samsung-riscv/README.md

 ### Task 2
 Task is to Compile the C program using RISC-V GCC/SPIKE and observe the performance under the -O1 and -Ofast compiler optimization flags, and to generate and collect the RISC-V object dump for both -O1 and -Ofast.
 ### Task 3
-Decoding RISC-V Instructions: A Visual Guide
+Task is to decode RISC-V Instructions: A Visual Guide
+### Task 4
+Task is to perform a functional simulation and observe the waveform